Wambui-Kibathi/Look-book/README.md

 ## Look-book
-Look-book is a dynamic web application designed to showcase various fashion outfits.
+Look-book is a simple web application designed to showcase various fashion outfits.
 Users can browse a curated collection of looks, filter them by style category, mark their favorite outfits, and explore complementary items for each look.
 The application features a clean, responsive design with a dark mode toggle and a newsletter subscription.

 # Features
 1. Outfit Display: Browse a collection of various fashion outfits.